Vitamin C: benefits, dosage, contraindications

 Anti-aging

-Free radicals are generated in the skin after exposure to ultraviolet (UV) rays and cause photo-induced aging.
-Vitamin C in the skin is thought to play a key role in neutralizing free radicals and reducing UV-induced skin damage, and thus topical application of vitamin C prevents skin damage when applied before UV exposure.
-Topical preparations are also believed to help treat photoaged and wrinkled skin by increasing collagen production and improving collagen organization.
-Topical formulations containing 10% vitamin C may be most effective at increasing vitamin C concentrations in the skin.
+Free radicals are generated in the skin after exposure to ultraviolet (UV) radiation and cause photo-induced aging.
+Vitamin C in the skin is thought to play a key role in neutralizing free radicals and reducing UV-induced skin damage, and therefore topical application of vitamin C prevents skin damage when applied before UV exposure.
+Topical preparations are also believed to help treat photo-aged and wrinkled skin by increasing collagen production and improving collagen organization.
+Topical preparations containing 10% vitamin C may be the most effective at increasing vitamin C concentrations in the skin.

 Usages associés

 Some evidence suggests that low levels of vitamin C are associated with higher plasma levels of histamine.
-Theoretically, people with low levels of vitamin C may have more severe symptoms of allergic rhinitis.
+Theoretically, people with low vitamin C levels may experience more severe symptoms of allergic rhinitis.
 There is also evidence that vitamin C may have mild antihistamine properties.
 Indeed, ascorbic acid is involved in histamine metabolism, acting with Cu2+ to inhibit its release and enhance its breakdown.

 Usages associés

-The EFSA has defined a level of intake likely to meet the daily needs of almost all individuals in an apparently healthy population.
-The maximum chronic daily intake is not set by the EFSA.
+EFSA defined the intake level likely to meet the daily needs of nearly all individuals in an apparently healthy population.
+The maximum chronic daily intake is not set by EFSA.

 Interactions